kustex/3d_house_project/README.md

 #### When:
 I made this script in the week from the 9th - 15th november 2020.

-#### How:
+#### How to make it work on your local pc:
 Using python<br>
 The geotiff file used in the script is located inside the k_13.zip.<br> You can find it at: http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dsm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DSM,%20raster,%201m</p>

+1. Clone the repository on your local device
+2. Cd to the directory where the repo is located
+3. Create new virtualenv or activate your virtualenv
+4. run 'pip install -r requirements.txt' in your shell
+5. run 'mkdir data' in your shell
+6. Copy the DHVIIDSMRAS1m_k13.tif file from the k_13.zip to the 'data' folder
+7. run 'python model_3d_house_project.py' in you shell
+8. Take dms coordinates input(float) of user.

+#### Flow of the script:
-- step 1.
-Take dms coordinates input(float) of user.
+1. Take dms coordinates input(float) of user.
-- step 2.
-Convert dms coordinates to decimal degree coordinates.
+2. Convert dms coordinates to decimal degree coordinates.
-- step 3.
-Using pyproj, convert dd coordinates to x,y lambert 72 (epsg 31370), because our geotiff file is based on this coordinate reference system.
+3. Using pyproj, convert dd coordinates to x,y lambert 72 (epsg 31370), because our geotiff file is based on this coordinate reference system.
-- step 4.
-Create bounding box around the x y coordinate.
+4. Create bounding box around the x y coordinate.
-- step 5.
-Open geotiff file using rasterio.
+5. Open geotiff file using rasterio.
-- step 6.
-With rasterio package read in bounding-box from geotiff file and save to variable.
+6. With rasterio package read in bounding-box from geotiff file and save to variable.
-- step 7.
-Make pandas dataframe out of variable using geopandas or pandas.
+7. Make pandas dataframe out of variable using geopandas or pandas.
-- step 8.
-Make 3d plot out of dataframe using plotly.
+8. Make 3d plot out of dataframe using plotly.

 #### Who:
 Lucas Kustermans aka Kustex